sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Understanding the Basics

-DollarScript has it's own peculiarities, mostly these exists to help with it's major function - data/API centric Internet applications.
+DollarScript has it's own peculiarities, mostly these exists to help with it's major target: serverside integration projects.
 So it's important to understand the basic concepts before getting started.

-###Functional Programming
+###Functional Programming and the 'pure' operator

 Support for functional programming is included in DollarScript, this will be widened as the language is developed.
 For now it is provided by the `pure` operator.
 This signals that an expression or declaration is a pure expression or function.